Voted Best Therapist in the Triangle

 I am a Licensed Professional Counselor in North Carolina and also a Nationally Certified Counselor.
 I have my Bachelor's in Psychology from Appalachian State University and my Master's degree in Marriage and Family Therapy from Richmont Graduate University in Atlanta, Georgia.

 My clinical experience includes counseling adolescents, adults, couples and families.
 I have expertise in the areas of depression, anxiety, grief and relationship issues.
-I provide individual counseling, couples therapy and family counseling.
+I currently provide individual counseling to adults and teenagers age 16 and older, couples therapy, and family counseling with older teens and adults.
 I also offer expertise in Christian Counseling.

 I began my professional counseling experience in June 2005 where I counseled as an individual and group therapist in Georgia at a Community Mental Health Center.
 I worked with adults experiencing a wide range of DSM diagnoses alongside psychiatrists, nurses, social workers, community support professionals and other counselors.